zynga/gravity/README.md

 Commands
 ========

+Mac/unix/cygwin users will be able to invoke "gravity" directly.
+To run the commands in Windows cmd.exe, just prepend "node " to the commands below.

 ### gravity list

 To see a list of all the build products, where `<dir>` is the location of your